New Bedford Streets; A Piece of Americana: Kempton Street

 1769: Thomas Kempton leaves his homestead between what would be Kempton and Hillman Streets to his son Ephraim.

-c1775: Ephraim Kempton house is built on the north west corner of County and Kempton streets, where the Haven Baptist Church is today.
+c1775: Ephraim Kempton house is built on the northwest corner of County and Kempton streets, where the Haven Baptist Church is today.

 1778: Smith Mills Road officially becomes Kempton Street as it cross the New Bedford and Dartmouth town lines.
 It is opened for the first time as a “traveled lane” and served and as a division property line for brothers William and Thomas Kempton.
 William Kempton wills the section between Elm and Kempton streets to three other sons, Benjamin, Manasseh and Ephraim.